ovis-hpc/readthedocs/ldmscon.rst

    This tutorial assumes LDMS is already installed on the system.
 If it is not, please follow the :doc:`LDMS Quickstart <ldms:intro/quick-start>` installation instructions.

-Recordings of presentations, tutorials and information for LDMSCON2024 can be viewed by highlighting your cursor over "Tutorials" and "Presentations" on the top right of the main webpage:
+Recordings of presentations, tutorials and information for LDMSCON2024 can be viewed by highlighting your cursor over **Tutorials** and **Presentations** on the top right of the main webpage:
 `LDMSCON2024 <https://sites.google.com/view/ldmscon2024>`_

 .. image:: images/ldmscon/ldmscon2024_tabs.png